stillunfolding/capastrophic/README.md

 > To install the required libraries, run:
 >
 > `pip install -r requirements.txt`
+> Alternatively, on Linux, to avoid source build dependency errors, you can install the precompiled binaries using APT:
+> `sudo apt install python3-pyscard`
+> `sudo apt install python3-pycryptodome`

 ## Usage
 **Parsing CAP and EXP Files**